aws-powertools/powertools-lambda-dotnet/docs/index.md

 # AWS Lambda Powertools for .NET

 AWS Lambda Powertools for .NET (which from here will be referred as Powertools) is a suite of utilities for [AWS Lambda](https://aws.amazon.com/lambda/) functions to ease adopting best practices such as tracing, structured logging, custom metrics, and more.
-Please note, Powertools is **optimised for .NET 6 only**.
+Please note, Powertools is **optimized for .NET 6 only**.

 The GitHub repository for this project can be found [here](https://github.com/awslabs/aws-lambda-powertools-dotnet).